NHA History | Mission | Vision | Goals

 In 1982, the North Houston Association was formed with 22 initial members.
 Doug Leonhard, The Woodlands; Tom Wussow, Friendswood Development; Linville; and Brown were the newly appointed board, with Leonhard as the first chairman.
 William B. Thorne II had recently retired as president of North Harris Montgomery Community College District (known today as Lone Star College) and was named as the association’s first executive director.

 In 1984, with the creation of the Harris County Toll Road Authority (HCTRA), Thorne left NHA to become HCTRAs first director.
 Wussow became the second NHA chairman, and Ed Emmett became the second executive director.
-He served in this position until being tapped by President George H. W. Bush to become commissioner of the Interstate Commerce Commission.
-Emmett went on to become a State Representative and is currently Harris County Judge.
+He served in this position until he left to Austin to begin the Texas Association to Improve Transportation Distribution all the while serving as Texas State Representative from 1979-1987.
+He was then tapped by President George H. W. Bush to become commissioner of the Interstate Commerce Commission in 1989.
+Emmett then went on to serve as Harris County Judge from 2007 to 2019.
 Following Emmett, John Craddock, legislative assistant to U.S. Senator John Tower, was hired to become NHA’s third executive director.
 Craddock left the association to attend medical school and is currently one of the area’s top ENT surgeons.

 NHA’s founding companies shared a commitment to provide quality growth and regional development through cooperation by utilizing the combination of their years of experience and expertise in various areas.
 For this reason, the association continues to be true to its goals — advancing issues associated with transportation, the environment, and monitoring development trends to improve and enhance the business climate and quality of life within the region.